 just a school romance, but as a relevant and relatable tale of finding acceptance in one’s self.
 By adapting these aforementioned techniques, it is no wonder that Tsuki ga Kirei is seen as an excellently produced tale in the field of romance.

-Before embarking on Tsuki ga Kirei’s emotional roller coaster, there is a key symbolic concept that is readily used during the series’s runtime and that involves the use of the moon.
+Before embarking on Tsuki ga Kirei’s 'emotional roller-coaster', or often lack there of, there's a key symbolic concept that is readily used throughout the series’s run-time and that involves the use of the moon.
 There is a saying that goes as such: “The moon teaches us that darkness can’t hide the beauty of life if we know how to reflect beauty”.
-It is with the use of this abstract idea, that the growth of the main characters in the story can break out of their apprehensive shells and eventually find affection for another person.
-An example which illustrates this is during the ending sequence in each episode, a moon appears on the top right-hand corner of the screen.
-Starting from a new moon and concluding with a full moon, the moon hints that in the end, the romance between Akane and Kotarou has been fully realised and will come into fruition.
+It is with the use of this abstract idea, that the growth of the main characters in the story takes place and how they can break out of their apprehensive shells and eventually find affection for another person.
+An example which illustrates this is during the ending sequence in each episode where a moon appears on the top right-hand corner of the screen.
+Starting from a new moon and concluding with a full moon, this imagery hints that in the end the romance between Akane and Kotarou will have been fully realised and will come into fruition.
 This is further shown, as a full moon is often seen as a symbolism for height of power, the peak of clarity, fullness and obtainment of desire: which in this case is romantic tension.

 Matching the astounding storytelling, what makes the characters so rational is that they all have their own respective backgrounds, quirks and set of values.
 This makes each persona their own, instead of relying on tired tropes which bargain on a gimmick to describe their personalities.
 Equally, one of the most notable achievements in Tsuki ga Kirei is the manner in which the characters enhance each other throughout the series, but more on this later on.
 Foremost I want to talk about the two protagonists: Azumi Kotarou and Mizuno Akane, starting with Azumi Kotarou.